prcutler/paulcutler.org/content/project/albumart/index.md

 I also need a way for it to download the image on first boot or reset without a MQTT message.

 ## Credits
-In no particular, thank you to:
+In no particular order, thank you to:
 * John Park for the wonder NASA Image of the Day learn guide which got me going quickly.
 * Tod Kurt, aka Todbot, for the code sample using  requests’ `iter_content` to be able to download the image in chunks.
 * The CircuitPython community for answering my questions.